 How the Prime Rate Is Set

-Technically, there is no official, nationwide prime interest rate; instead, each bank sets its own.
+Technically, there is no official, nationwide prime interest rate; instead, each lender sets its own.
 However, most banks set their prime rates at the same level and adjust them at the same time.

 When people talk about “the” prime lending rate, they’re often referring to the WSJ Prime Rate, a benchmark calculated by The Wall Street Journal based on a survey of the 10 largest banks in the U.S. If at least 70% of these banks adjust their prime rates, the WSJ Prime Rate shifts in response.

 There’s a common belief that the Federal Reserve sets the prime interest rate, but that’s not strictly true.
-What the Fed does set is the federal funds rate, the rate at which banks lend money to other banks.
+What the Fed sets is the federal funds rate, the rate at which financial institutions lend money to each other.

 However, most banks base their prime rates on the federal funds rate, raising and lowering them in sync with changes in this rate.
 That means the prime rate is typically about 3% higher than the federal funds rate.

-Only U.S. banks use the prime rate.
-International banks have their own benchmark rate called the London Interbank Offer Rate, or Libor, which is the rate at which international banks lend funds to each other.
-Most international banks also use the Libor to set their rates for loans to customers.
+Only banks in the United States use the prime rate.
+International banks have traditionally relied on a benchmark rate called the London Interbank Offered Rate (Libor).
+For over 40 years, international banks have used the Libor to set their rates for loans to each other and to customers.

 Changes in the Prime Rate

 The group in charge of setting the federal funds rate is the Federal Open Market Committee (FOMC).
 Every six weeks or so, the FOMC meets to talk about whether this interest rate should change.

 When the economy is weak, the FOMC is likely to lower the federal funds rate.
 That prompts banks to lower their prime rates, making it easier to borrow money.